A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Experiments

-\textbf{Click simulation.} We generate click data using a two-step process following Ai et al.\cite{ai-sigir18} and Joachims et al.\cite{joachims-wsdm17}, which is a widely adopted approach in unbiased LTR.
-First, we train a RankSVM~\cite{joachims-kdd06} model on $1\%$ of the training data using true relevance to produce initial ranked lists $\pi_q$ for each query $q$ over the remaining $99\%$ training data.
-An initial ranker is used as it outperforms random ranking while leaving room for improvement.
-In the second phase, we generate synthetic clicks for each ranked list $\pi_q$ using PBM~\cite{richardson-www07}, where a document is clicked if it is observed ($O^{y}_{q}$) and perceived as relevant ($R^{y}_{q}$).
+\textbf{Click simulation.} We generate click data using a two-step process following Ai et al.~\cite{ai-sigir18} and Joachims et al.~\cite{joachims-wsdm17}, which is a widely adopted approach in unbiased learning to rank.
+First, we train a RankSVM~\cite{joachims-kdd06} model on $1\%$ of the training data using true relevance labels to produce initial ranked lists $\pi_q$ for each query $q$ over the remaining $99\%$ training data.
+An initial ranker is used as it better than a random ranker while leaving room for improvement.
+In the second phase, we generate synthetic clicks for each ranked list $\pi_q$ using PBM~\cite{richardson-www07}, where an item is clicked if it is observed ($O^{y}_{q}$) and perceived as relevant ($R^{y}_{q}$).
 Hence, the click probability can be written as: $Pr(C^{y}_{q} = 1) = Pr(O^{y}_{q}=1|\pi_q) \ Pr(R^{y}_{q}=1|\pi_q)$.
 Following Joachims et al.~\cite{joachims-wsdm17}, the observation probability can be expressed as: $Pr(O^{y}_{q}=1|\pi_q) = {(\frac{1}{r(y|\pi_q)})}^\eta$, where $\eta$ controls the severity of position bias.
 If not explicitly mentioned, we set $\eta = 1.0$, which is considered the standard position bias.
-According to Chapelle et al.~\cite{chapelle-cikm09}, the relevance probability is: $Pr(R^{y}_{q}=1|\pi_q) = \epsilon + (1-\epsilon) \frac{2^{rel(q,y)}-1}{2^{{rel(q,y)}_{max}} - 1}$, where the true relevance for document $y$ with query $q$ is denoted by $rel(q,y) \in [0,4]$.
+According to Chapelle et al.~\cite{chapelle-cikm09}, the relevance probability is: $Pr(R^{y}_{q}=1|\pi_q) = \epsilon + (1-\epsilon) \frac{2^{rel(q,y)}-1}{2^{{rel(q,y)}_{max}} - 1}$, where the true relevance for item $y$ with query $q$ is denoted by $rel(q,y) \in [0,4]$.
 The maximum relevance $rel(q,y)_{max}$ is $4$ in all our datasets.
-The parameter $\epsilon$ controls click noise, indicating that irrelevant documents can still have a chance of being mistakenly perceived as relevant and clicked.
+The parameter $\epsilon$ controls click noise, indicating that irrelevant items can still have a chance of being mistakenly perceived as relevant and clicked.
 By default, we set $\epsilon = 0.0$ unless stated otherwise.
 Generating clicks this way for a full pass over the training data is called one sampling pass.
 Following Ovaisi et al.~\cite{ovaisi-www20, ovaisi-sigir21}, we use 10 passes over the training dataset to generate clicks, unless stated otherwise.
-This method of click generation captures a typical user pattern, where some documents receive several clicks and others may not be clicked at all~\cite{ovaisi-www20}.
 We use the clicks generated in this step for all our experiments.
-A detailed explanation of why online evaluation is not feasible and challenging to implement for unbiased evaluation in unbiased LTR is provided in Appendix~\ref{online_eval}.